missingcharacter/kubernetes-the-hard-way-the-easy-way/README.md

-# Kubernetes The Hard Way The Easy Way...
+# Kubernetes The Hard Way The Easy Way

 Creates a Single Controller Kubernetes cluster using [multipass](https://github.com/canonical/multipass)